lucaspiller/sociable/readme.txt

 Automatically add links on your posts, pages and RSS feed to your favorite social bookmarking sites.

 == Description ==
 Automatically add links to your favorite social bookmarking sites on your posts, pages and in your RSS feed.
 You can choose from 99 different social bookmarking sites!
-WordPress 2.6 or above is required, if you use an older version, please download [this version,](http://downloads.wordpress.org/plugin/sociable.3.0.6.zip), please keep in mind that version is not maintained.
+WordPress 2.6 or above is required, if you use an older version, please download [this version](http://downloads.wordpress.org/plugin/sociable.3.0.6.zip), please keep in mind that version is not maintained.

 More info:

 * More info on [Sociable](http://yoast.com/wordpress/sociable/), with info on how to add sites to it, and how to integrate it into your WordPress in other ways.
 * Check out the authors [WordPress Hosting](http://yoast.com/wordpress-hosting/) experience.
 Good hosting is hard to come by, but it doesn't have to be expensive, Joost tells you why!
 * Check out the other [Wordpress plugins](http://yoast.com/wordpress/) by the same author, and read his blog: [Yoast](http://yoast.com).

+== Screenshots ==

+1. The Sociable backend, easily select sites and drag & drop to change the order of appearance.
+2. Sociable with its default styling.
+3. Sociable in use on [Yoast.com](http://yoast.com/), with the custom image options and its own styling.

 == Changelog ==